-Refungin™ is an effective natural Santegra®’s product that provides antifungal, antiparasitic and antihelminthic action, and helps to eliminate different toxins from the body.
+Refungin™ is an effective natural Santegra®’s product that provides antifungal, antiparasitic and antihelmintic action, and helps to eliminate different toxins from the body.

 Pau d’Arco (Tabebuia impetiginosa) bark extract provides antifungal and antiparasitic activity, strengthens the immune system.

-Garlic (Allium sativum L.) is a powerful antimicrobial agent, effective against many different kinds of parasites.
+Garlic (Allium sativum L.) is a powerful antimicrobial agent, effective against many kinds of parasites.

-Black walnut (Juglans regia) bark is an effective antihelmintic and antiparasitic remedy.
+Black walnut (Juglans nigra) bark is an effective antihelmintic and antiparasitic remedy.